-Tim Murray-Browne is a media artist and creative coder based in London.
+Tim Murray-Browne is an artist and creative coder based in London.
 He works with code, sound, graphics and interactive technology to create immersive spaces for interactive installations and live performance.

 Murray-Browne’s work often responds to the movement of the body and draws on embodied experience — preverbal sensations of place, significance and understanding.
 He looks for new contexts for human connection and creativity, places that challenge our assumptions of who we are and what we do.